huynguyen789/AIToDoList/document.md

 4. **Subtle Animations**: Used subtle animations to enhance the user experience without being distracting, particularly for the drag and drop functionality.

+5. **Optional Deadlines**: Made deadlines optional to support different types of tasks, while maintaining good sorting behavior through priority first, then deadline presence, then creation date.

+6. **Improved Drag and Drop Experience**: Enhanced the drag and drop functionality with better visual feedback, touch device detection, and automatic scrolling to improve usability across all devices.

 ## Known Issues

 None at present.